hp3icc/Direwolf-APRS-Web-Dashboard/README.md

 - One configuration file that contains all adjustable parameters

-This version is developed and tested on a Raspberry Pi Model 4b with Debian GNU/Linux 12 (bookworm) but will most likely also function on other linux-based operating systems.
-It is not yet tested on Windows-based hosts.
+This version is developed and tested on a Raspberry Pi Model 4b with Debian GNU/Linux 12 (bookworm) with lighttp and PHP 8, and is tested on Microsoft Windows 10 with Abyss Web Server X1 and PHP 8 as well.

-## Instructions for installation and configuration
+## Instructions for installation and configuration on Linux

 Since every single setup is differrent, universal installation and configuration instructions cannot easily be given.
 Having stated that as a disclaimer, the instructions as mentioned below serve as a guideline and will most likely result in a running Direwolf APRS Web Dashboard on Debian-based hosts.